Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial1.md

 Connect to Matrix via **graphical** SSH Program

-## INVESTIGATION 1: ACCESSING YOUR MATRIX LINUX ACCOUNT
+## Investigation 1: Accessing Your Matrix Linux Account

 In this section, you will learn how to access your Matrix Linux account by two different methods: